 01. Raster images and vector images

 Vector-based images (such as those created in Adobe Illustrator) are made up of points, each of which has a defined X and Y coordinate.
 These points join paths to form shapes, and inside these shapes you can add colour fills.
-Because everything is generated based around this, vectors can be resized to any size without any loss of quality.
+Because everything you generate is based around this, vectors can be blown up to any size without any loss of quality.

-In recent times, Illustrator has progressed so much that vector graphics have become incredibly complex - and you can now add gradients, complex shapes and more to create highly detailed, scalable vector images.
-Because vectors can be resized, they are often used for creating logos and other graphics that need to go across many different outputs (from leaflet to billboard, for instance).
-For more details see our articles Get started with vector illustration and How to create vector art: top tutorials.
+In recent times, Illustrator has progressed so much that vector graphics have become incredibly complex.
+You can now add gradients, complex shapes and more to create highly detailed, scalable vector images.
+Because vectors can be resized, they are often used for logos and other graphics that need to be used across many different outputs (from leaflet to billboard, for instance).

 02. CMYK and RGB

-When working in Photoshop or Illustrator, you have the option to set your document's colour mode as CMYK, RGB (red, green, blue - for screen output) or other colour modes (but the former pair are the two you really need to know about).
+When working in Photoshop or Illustrator, you have the option to set your document's colour mode to CMYK or RGB (red, green, blue; for screen output).
+There are some other colour modes, but CMYK and RGB are the two you really need to know about.
 For more on colour systems, read this article.